Traffic Diversion Program

 If you have any questions or comments regarding the Traffic Diversion Program, please see one of the following:

-All requests by media or community organizations, as well as any general comments about the program should be addressed to: Richard C. Pfeiffer, Jr., Columbus City Attorney or Robert S. Tobias, Prosecution Resources Unit Director.
+All requests by media or community organizations, as well as any general comments about the program should be addressed to: Melanie Tobias, Deputy Chief of Staff-Prosecution.

-If you have questions about your eligibility for the program or if you have already entered the program and have a specific question, please contact a Prosecutor Division Law Clerk, or, in the alternative, if your question has not been answered by the law clerk you may contact Melanie R. Tobias, Appellate Unit Director.
+If you have questions about your eligibility for the program or if you have already entered the program and have a specific question, please contact a Prosecutor Division Legal Intern, or, in the alternative, if your question has not been answered by the legal intern you may contact Orly Ahroni, Appellate Unit Director.